-“This year we had more observers participate, more observations made and more species identified in the Seattle-Tacoma area than we have since our region joined City Nature Challenge in 2017,” said Zach Hawn, conservation engagement coordinator at Point Defiance Zoo & Aquarium.
-“This data is incredibly important, helps inform habitat management and contributes to research projects.”
+“This year we had more observers participate, more observations made, and more species identified in the Seattle-Tacoma area than we have since our region joined City Nature Challenge in 2017,” said Zach Hawn, conservation coordinator at Point Defiance Zoo & Aquarium.
+“This data is incredibly important, helps inform habitat management and contributes to research projects around the world.”

 Some of the sightings reported in this area were relatively rare.
-There were 57 observations of 22 threatened or endangered species, including Oregon Forestsnail, Western toad, marbled murrelet, mountain goat and humpback whale.
-The most observed species included salmonberry, Western sword fern, and red deadnettle.
+There were 144 observations of 35 threatened or endangered species, including Oregon Forestsnail, Western toad, sunflower sea stars, and orcas.
+The most observed species included salmonberry, Western sword fern, and common bracken.

-Globally, 67,220 people participated in the challenge across 445 cities.
-Some of the most rare and endangered species identified world-wide included Eurasian hamster, dusky shark, and a new species of orchid.
+Globally, 363,723 people participated in the challenge across 669 cities.
+Some of the most rare and endangered species identified world-wide included a hawksbill sea turtle, a velvet spider, and a species of nudibranch not seen in 160 years.

 To view all of the observations from the Seattle-Tacoma metropolitan area this year, Click Here.